I really wish I didn’t have to address this topic. I mean, we’re putting brand new babies and toxic exposure in one sentence…

 ➣ BABY MATTRESS

 Given the amount of time babies spend sleeping (Ha!
-Or I hear they should!), it’s essential to pick non-toxic mattress or the least toxic one if you struggle to find the right product or can’t afford it at the moment.
+Or I hear they should!), it’s essential to pick non-toxic mattress or the least toxic one if you struggle to find the right product in your price range.